semgrep/semgrep/README.md

 ## Usage

-Generally when you're using Semgrep you're going to be doing one of three things:
+Semgrep supports three primary workflows:

-1. Manually scanning your source code using existing rules.
+* Run pre-built rules
-1. Running Semgrep in CI so every pull request (PR) is scanned.
+* Writing custom rules
-1. Writing new rules.
+* Run Semgrep continously in CI

 The following sections cover each in more detail.

-### 🔍 1.
-Run Existing Rules
+### Run Pre-Built Rules

 The easiest way to get started with Semgrep (other than [semgrep.live](https://semgrep.live/)) is to scan your code with pre-built rules.